mj00714/project-4-student-success/README.md

 To understand the data, we plan to use a multiple linear regression model from scikitlearn.
 This will help us understand the variables that weigh into a student's income earning potential.

 ### Discovery
 Data.gov maintains a higher education scorecard dataset that contains detailed information on institutions, student demographics and academic performance.
 We gravitated toward this scorecard/dataset because it is a comprehensive view of the higher education landscape.
-Each scorecard contains over 200MB of data and there is a supplemental data dictionary that clearly defines the tables.
+Each scorecard contains over 200MB of data (approx 6500 rows, 2900 columns) and there is a supplemental data dictionary that clearly defines the fields.
 For this analysis, we'll use the institution scorecard.

 ### Data Preparation
-Rather than linking to the data.gov site, we're going to upload and compress the institution scorecard so we're working with a static dataset.
-We'll remove some unnecessary columns to reduce the file size (under 25MB) but will mostly leave the dataset intact.
+Rather than linking to the data.gov site, we uploaded and compressed the institution scorecard so we had a static dataset.
+Unnecessary columns were removed to reduce the file size (under 25MB) but the data was mostly left intact.

-Next, we'll identify the feature variables.
-We'll select fields that we feel are relevant to the overall academic experience and contain a mix of data types.
+The next step was identifying the variables.
+As a group, we selected fields that we felt were relevant to the overall academic experience and contain a mix of data types.
 Our initial list of features was approximately 80 variables.
 This was too many to use in the model but served as a good starting point.

 At this point, we decided that our target variable would be the field "Median Earnings of Independent Students Working and Not Enrolled 6 Years After Entry."
 We chose this as our target because it was a middle-of-the-road metric that would summarize the data appropriately.
 We discussed using a field that targeted the 90th percentile or mean of earnings but ultimately landed on the median earnings, 6 years after initial enrollment because it would apply to most students.